What Does a Failed RAID 5 Rebuild Mean?

 This is the core reason storage engineers consider RAID 5 inadequate for drives larger than 2TB.
 For RAID 5 data recovery, the mechanical stress of a full rebuild on aging drives is the primary risk factor.

-The probability of hitting an Unrecoverable Read Error (URE) during a RAID 5 rebuild is a function of drive capacity, member count, and the manufacturer's published URE rate.
-For modern high-capacity arrays, this probability is not negligible.
+The worst-case probability of hitting an Unrecoverable Read Error (URE) during a RAID 5 rebuild scales with drive capacity, member count, and the manufacturer's published URE rate.
+That rate is a warranty floor, not a schedule: field studies (USENIX FAST; Backblaze) show most drives read far past the spec without a single URE, so treat the figure below as a worst-case upper bound, not a certainty.

 - 1.Consumer drives (WD Red, Seagate IronWolf non-Pro) specify a URE rate of 1 in 1014 bits read.
 That equals roughly 1 unrecoverable error per 12.5 TB of sequential reads.